 Posted by Rafey Iqbal Rahman

-Rafey is an Associate Product Marketing Analyst at VIDIZMO and holds expertise in enterprise video content management, digital evidence management, and redaction technologies.
+Rafey is a Product Marketing Analyst at VIDIZMO and holds expertise in enterprise video content management, digital evidence management, and redaction technologies.
 He actively researches tech industries to keep up with the trends.
 For any queries, feel free to reach out to websales@vidizmo.com